near/NEPs/specs/Standards/Tokens/FungibleTokenCore.md

 - **Transfer and call**: an action that moves some amount from one account to a contract account where the receiver calls a method.
 - **Storage amount**: the amount of storage used for an account to be "registered" in the fungible token.
 This amount is denominated in Ⓝ, not bytes, and represents the [storage staked](https://docs.near.org/docs/concepts/storage-staking).

-Note, that the precision is not part of the default standard, since it's not required to perform actions.
+Note that precision (the number of decimal places supported by a given token) is not part of this core standard, since it's not required to perform actions.
 The minimum value is always 1 token.
+See the [Fungible Token Metadata Standard](FungibleTokenMetadata.md) to learn how to support precision/decimals in a standardized way.

-The standard acknowledges NEAR storage staking model and accounts for the difference in storage that can be introduced by actions on this contract.
-Since multiple users use the contract, the contract has to account for potential storage increase.
-See reference implementation for storage deposits and refunds.
+Given that multiple users will use a Fungible Token contract and the their activity will result in an increased [storage staking](https://docs.near.org/docs/concepts/storage-staking) burden for the contract's account, this standard is designed to interoperate nicely with [the Account Storage standard](../Storage.md) for storage deposits and refunds.

 ### Example scenarios